dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/user-interface-flow.md

 Question: Why is the User Interface Flow crucial for overall user experience and system usability?
 A: It is irrelevant for user experience and system usability.
-B: Because it ensures that the design of the user interface is sensible and effective, directly impacting the user's interaction with the system.
+B: Ensures sensible and effective UI design, impacting user interaction.
 C: User Interface Flows are only used for aesthetic purposes.
 D: They are crucial because they focus only on the technical specifications of the user interface.
 Answer: B